bunnis/Wireshark-Lua-Plugin-NetScaler-TCP-Window-Reset-Codes/README.md

 ## Overview

 This repository contains a Lua plugin for Wireshark that adds a new field to the packet details tree, specifically enhancing it with NetScaler TCP Window Reset Code Description.
-This plugin can be useful for custom analysis and dissection of network traffic related to NetScaler related traffic.
+This plugin can be useful for custom analysis and dissection of network traffic related to NetScaler traffic.

 ## Features